Bondage positions and methods: Variations

 All variations have the crossed position of the ankles in common.

 Reverse shrimp tie

 A Gyaku ebi: A chest tie, such as a box tie, is constructed.
 The participant sits cross-legged, and the ankles are tied together using a single column tie.
 The participant is moved onto their stomach, and the rope is passed from ankles along the back, pulling them and securing them to the buttocks.
-This is also called the Japanese hog-tie.
+This is also called the Japanese hog-tie or crossbow tie.

 Rope harness

 A bondage rope harness (sometimes referred to as a bondage web, rope web, rope dress, or karada) is a binding which involves the tying of an intricate structure of rope around the body in a complex web-like fashion.

 A rope harness is similar in effect to a leather bondage harness, in that both are not in themselves normally used to bind a person, but are used to apply pressure over the area bound and can provide securing points for other bondage techniques, including suspension bondage.

 A rope harness uses around 10–15 m of rope to tie, and involves multiple passes of rope from front to back around the body to build up the characteristic diamond-shaped rope pattern.
 It typically starts from a rope halter, the double rope with four specifically placed overhand knots falls down the body, and is pulled loosely beneath the crotch and up to the back of the neck halter.
 The single strands are then passed from back to front, looping into the stem or using Munter hitches.
 In some cases, a rope harness may extend beyond the torso, into diamond-patterned webs that extend down the length of the arms or legs.

 Though a rope harness is not normally used to bind the limbs, it can be used for that purpose by simply going around the arms rather than under.
 A rope harness can be used with a crotch rope or a shinju ("pearl") breast harness.